Skip to content

 I mean, it is not rocket science.

 To give you another popular French starter (also on the menu at Le Bouillon Chartier): oeuf dur mayonnaise.
 Oeuf dur is French for hard boiled egg.
-And mayonnaise, well you all know that one.
+And mayonnaise, well you all know what that is.

 So here is what you get: a hard-boiled egg dressed in mayo.